 Step 1:

-Calculating drug dosage from available stock (2.5 mg bendroflumethiazide tablets)
+Calculating drug dosage from available stock (2.5 mg bendroflumethiazide tablet)

 Step 2